 Nikon is a world-renowned producer of digital and film cameras.
-These cameras get the thumbs up all across the globe for their ergonomic design, AF-S lens line, durability, LCD screen, simple handling, and range of camera options to buy.
+These cameras get the thumbs up worldwide for their ergonomic design, AF-S lens line, durability, LCD screen, simple handling, and range of camera options to buy.

 Not only Nikon’s existing cameras are great, but they also keep coming up with new cameras with updated features.
-A unique and worthy addition in Nikon’s family is Nikon D-850.
+A unique and worthy addition to Nikon’s family is Nikon D-850.

 Nikon D850 DSLR Camera Review